 Skip to main content

-Tags for volume, speed, and emotions is in beta and subject to change in the future.
+Tags for volume, speed, and emotions are in beta and subject to change in the future.

-Sonic-3 supports SSML-like (Speech Synthesis Markup Language) tags to control generated speech.
+Sonic supports SSML-like (Speech Synthesis Markup Language) tags to control generated speech.
+The supported tags are speed, volume, emotion, break, and spell.

 Speed